annargrs/annargrs.github.io/_pages/lab.md

   - PhD positions specializing in (a) influence functions for large language models, (b) semantic search over large databases.
   - 2-year postdoc specializing in reference identification, preferably with prior expertise in scholarly document processing or explainable fact-checking

 **Getting your own funding** (if you have your own idea for a PhD or postdoc that you'd like to pursue with me):
   - Danish Data Science Academy funding opportunities (have a look at 2023 calls for [PhD](https://ddsa.dk/phdfellowshipprogramme/) and [postdoc](https://ddsa.dk/postdocfellowshipprogramme/) applications)
   - [Marie Curie postodcs](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships)

-If you'd like to work with me, please get in touch and let me know the specific interests we have in common.
-Please include your CV, and do *not* use AI writing assistance (I would rather have a shorter text that tells me more about you).
+If you'd like to work with me, please get in touch and let me know **what are the specific research interests we have in common** (based on the above lab research directions or my past work).
+Generic "please look at my CV" emails will be ignored.
+Please do *not* use AI writing assistance: I would rather have a shorter text that tells me more about you.
 Also check my [upcoming talks](https://annargrs.github.io/talks/#upcoming-talks), maybe there's an opportunity to meet at an upcoming conference.

+I do *not* currently have the possibility to host interns.

 {% endcapture %}